Your customers are more than just names in your database - they are human and expect you to treat them more than some transactions or sales.

 I liked this email by Birkenstock as it uses a birthday special celebratory theme and gives a coupon exclusive to me.
 Such emails strengthen customer loyalty by making them feel you care about their special days.

 4. Recover sales via personalized abandoned cart emails

 Sending users a reminder that they haven't completed the order can significantly affect your sales.
 These emails are triggered based on the user's action (leaving the cart without checkout).
 These are already specific to them.

 In this email, Mailmodo uses a compelling image of product customers added to their cart.
 Using the right imagery can evoke a response for them to go back and check it out.

 Sending personalized product recommendations can generate more sales and develop stronger relations with the target audience.

-For instance, you can use users’ purchasing behavior or browning history to recommend buying similar products.
+For instance, you can use users' purchasing behavior or browsing history to recommend buying similar products.
 These emails should have a clear call to action.